Unknown5629/War-Simulator-Script/README.md

-# War Simulator Script.
+# War Simulator Script
-The Lua script is a part for another script to work
+The Lua script is a part for another script to work.